Autobiography of Kisses

 just kissing.

-your flesh oiled calfskin,
+your flesh oiled calfskin

-your teardrops the ink of knowledge
+your furrowed brow the ink of knowledge

-had no idea who I was or what I wanted
+when I had no idea who I was

-except kissing (pure as rainfall).
+(pure as rainfall).

-With dark wisdom you whispered
+With dark wisdom

-do what you love—besides kissing”
+You should do what you love—besides kissing.

 (taste of pollen, of nectar).